 Description

-The set command is used to provide the unavailability period that is sent to the network in the next registration or UE initiated de-registration procedure, see 3GPP TS 24.501 [161] clause 5.3.26.
+The set command is used to provide the unavailability period duration, the unavailability type and the start of the unavailability period that are sent to the network in the next registration or UE initiated de-registration procedure, see 3GPP TS 24.501 [161] clause 5.3.26 and 3GPP TS 24.301 [83].
 The set command is also used to enable or disable the unsolicited response +CUNPER: <unper_support_nw>.The unavailability period specifies the period during which the UE may become unavailable when an event is triggered.

 Refer clause 9.2 for possible <err> values.